mikey242/kudos-donations/readme.txt

 = 3.1.0 =
 * *NEW* Spam protection option (enabled by default).
 Automatically adds a honeypot field and timer for form to prevent/reduce spam.
 * Upgrade to Block API version 2.
 This increases the min WordPress version to 5.6.
+* Simplify completed payments settings (it is no longer possible to have a custom return url AND a pop-up message)
 * Add "Clear object cache" to debug actions
 * Add white background to form elements
 * Rearrange debug actions page
+* Update Mollie API client to 2.37.1
+* Update ActionScheduler to 3.3.0
+* Update TailwindCSS to 2.2.16
 * Minor block bug fixes

 = 3.0.0 =